davux/huawei_wifi/README.md

 Wifi utilities for finding Huawei routers' default key
 ======================================================

-Some Huawei routers use a default WEP key that is easy findable.
+Some Huawei routers use a default WEP key that is easy findable because it can be calculated using the MAC address of the router.

-Thanks for the clever people at Websec.mx for figuring out the generation algorithm!
+Thanks and congrats to the clever people at Websec.mx for figuring out the generation algorithm after many hours of reverse-engineering.

 This repository contains two programs that make use of the discovery.